-This report will be used by the U.S. Preventive Services Task Force (USPSTF) to update its 2006 recommendation on screening for elevated lead levels in pregnancy.
-This update focuses on studies published since the prior USPSTF systematic review of this topic and may include studies also included in the prior review.
+This report will be used by the U.S. Preventive Services Task Force (USPSTF) to update its 2006 recommendation on screening for elevated blood lead levels (BLLs) in pregnancy.
+This update focuses on studies published since the prior USPSTF systematic review1 of this topic and may include studies also included in the prior review.

-In 2006, the USPSTF recommended against routine screening for elevated blood lead levels (BLLs) in asymptomatic pregnant women (D recommendation).
-The USPSTF found no studies that examined the effectiveness or harms of screening or interventions among pregnant women but did discuss a variety of potential harms similar to those with children.
-Given the low prevalence of elevated blood lead levels in asymptomatic pregnant women, the small amount of potential benefit was not thought to outweigh the potential harms of screening and intervention in this group.
+In 2006, the USPSTF recommended against routine screening for elevated BLLs in asymptomatic pregnant women (D recommendation).
+The USPSTF found no studies that examined the effectiveness or harms of screening or interventions among pregnant women but did discuss a variety of potential harms similar to those among children.
+Given the low prevalence of elevated BLLs in asymptomatic pregnant women, the small amount of potential benefit was not thought to outweigh the potential harms of screening and intervention in this group.